 Located in the Heart of Georgia’s wine country, Dahlonega was the site of the first U.S. Gold Rush.
 But its endless array of modern attractions and activities are what make this one of our favorite places to visit in GA.

 This romantic North Georgia town is arguably among the most beautiful places in Georgia to visit, with its extensive list of wineries and vineyards offering award-winning Georgia wines and picture-worthy views.

 There are also some great historical sites to visit, such as the Dahlonega Gold Museum, the Consolidated and Crisson Gold Mines (which also offer gem mining for kids), and the 1884 Lumpkin County Jail & Museum.

 This is also one of our favorites places to celebrate Christmas in GA.
-The Old Fashioned Christmas in Dahlonega includes a parade, Festival of Trees, lighting of the Historic Square, and free photos with Santa every weekend.
+The Old Fashioned Christmas in Dahlonega includes a parade, Festival of Trees, lighting of the Historic Square, and free photos with Santa.